lilyxia99/leilei-quartz/content/Writings/Expect Film/Disabilities in Scifi.md

 ### Disability in Real Life

 The definition of disability has always been changing along with the evolution of social value and contexts.
-In China, according Law of the People’s Republic of China on the Protection of Persons with Disabilities, “a person with a disability is a person who, psychologically, physiologically…has suffered a loss or abnormality… and has lost … the ability to engage in certain activities in a normal manner.”
-The definition is focused more on a person’s instability to fit the “normal” life (usually production life) in with the “normal” manner, without a clear definition of what normal means.
-This definition, however, is not the only way to define disability.
-There are many models for recognizing what disability is.
-The three most classic ones are moral models, medical models and social models, and these different models also influenced the archetype of disabilities in fiction literature and films.
+The three most classic ways to understand disabilities are moral models, medical models and social models.

 #### Different Individual Models